 - Considering severity, nature, and timing of criminal convictions should be part of trying to ensure that any policies minimize the risk of any disparate impact while also reducing the risk to existing residents and property, according to HUD background guidance.

 The SmartMove leasing recommendation does not take into account an applicant’s criminal background at all.
 The leasing recommendation† is based only on your applicant’s credit information.

 HUD’s guidance states that a policy that denies applications based on arrest records does not serve a legitimate interest to protect the safety of residents and their property.
 SmartMove’s criminal reports do not return arrest records.

-SmartMove makes use of advanced filters and industry best practices to search through 43 state criminal databases, as well as Most Wanted databases and the National Sex Offender Public Registry.
-As a result, landlords benefit from a search encompassing more than 300 million criminal records (from both state and national databases).
-Our reports are available within minutes, and can be accessed anywhere online, 24 hours a day, seven days a week.
+SmartMove makes use of advanced filters and industry best practices to search millions of criminal records, as well as FBI Most Wanted and the Sex Offender Public Registries.
+As a result, landlords benefit from a search encompassing millions of criminal records.
+Our reports are available within minutes, and can be accessed anywhere online.

 Learn more about how SmartMove’s tenant background checks along with credit, eviction and Income Insights reports can help you make better leasing decisions and find acceptable renters for your property.

 Remember that this material is intended to provide you with helpful information and is not to be relied upon to make decisions, nor is this material intended to be or construed as legal advice.
 You are encouraged to consult your legal counsel for advice on your specific business operations and responsibilities under applicable law.
 Trademarks used in this material are the property of their respective owners and no affiliation or endorsement is implied.